Pecako2001/Florence-2-FineTuning/README.md

 - Updated documentation structure for clarity.
 - Added usage examples for `createdataset.py`, `train.py` and `val.py`.
 - Established an extension point for future **object detection** capabilities.
+- Introduced `accuracy` and `iou_score` metrics with example scripts for classification and segmentation.

 ## Future Work
 - **Evaluation Script**: automated benchmark utilities.